-- Consideration should be given early on if hiring a facilitator would be beneficial to the overall process as it does allow for a neutral facilitation and chairing of the meetings. - · Both parties should agree at the onset how any incurred costs related to the committee negotiating process and/or background studies ought to be dealt with. - Establishing 'Ground Rules' at your first meeting, such as negotiating as equals, courtesies, and a respectful tone, help ensure meaningful dialogue at the outset. - Establish a Terms of Reference for ICF/IDP committee and process.
-Sample Terms of Reference Tool - · Meeting agendas ought to be set in advance to allow staff from all municipalities to prepare any necessary briefing and presentation material to allow for informed discussion. - Agenda topics ought to be logically sequenced to result in working agreementsin-principle as the meetings progress.
+- Discussions should occur early on if hiring a facilitator, mediator, or med-arb practitioner would be beneficial to the overall process as it does allow for a neutral facilitation/ mediation and chairing of the meetings and negotiations. - Both parties should agree at the onset how any incurred costs related to the committee negotiating process and/or background studies ought to be dealt with. - Establishing 'Ground Rules' at your first meeting, such as negotiating as equals, courtesies, and a respectful tone, help ensure meaningful dialogue at the outset. - Establish a Terms of Reference for ICF/IDP committee and process.
+Sample Terms of Reference Tool

+- Meeting agendas ought to be set in advance to allow staff from all municipalities to prepare any necessary briefing and presentation material to allow for informed discussion. - Agenda topics ought to be logically sequenced to result in working agreements-in-principle as the meetings progress.